GitCodings/Stack-A6-Reactor/README.md

 ### Filter

 Using the `filter()` function we can state "which" elements of the stream we want to keep.
-In this example we state that we only want the elemnts of the stream that the expression `num % 2 == 0` holds true.
+In this example we state that we only want the elements of the stream that the expression `num % 2 == 0` holds true.

 ```java
 List<Integer> nums = List.of(1, 2, 3, 4, 5);